When is the BEST time to plant trees?

 Planting trees is not difficult, and we are often asked how to properly plant trees by industry pros all of the time.
 The planting process is very important to do properly for the future health and survivability of the trees.

 Medium drained soil is generally best for trees.
 Amending (mixing) clay soils 25% – 30% thoroughly with a lighter compost or organic matter under and around the rootball to lighten up the soil and add air and water porosity is very important.
-Roots need oxygen to breathe, and sitting water around a tree’s root system is very detrimental to a tree.
+Roots need oxygen to breathe and grow.
+Sitting water around a tree’s root system is very detrimental to a tree.

 The size of the planting hole is determined by the size of the rootball.
-Dig the hole at least 6-8 inches wider and 2-3 inches deeper than the rootball.
-Remember that tree roots generally grow in the top 12″-15″ of the soil.
+Dig the hole at least 8-10 inches wider and 2 inches deeper than the rootball.
+Remember that tree roots generally grow horizontally in the top 12″-15″ of the soil.
 This added space around the rootball is primarily where the mixed or ‘amended’ soil goes to add nutrients for the tree.

 Wet the empty hole.
 Remove (cut off) the tree bag, and keep the tree rootball well watered before placing the tree in the hole.
 By doing this you are placing a moist rootball into moist soil to lessen the planting shock.
 Taller trees over 6′ will need staking to prevent from blowing over in high winds.